RubenDillon/cybele/Thinfinity-Workspace/workspace7/securing.md

    	- Press the OK button and then Apply

 4. Now try to access the Thinfinity Workspace using https://serverFQDN  instead of HTTP://serverFQDN:9443

+Use of a free public certificate
+=
+1. To use a free public certificate please follow the following documentation https://github.com/RubenDillon/cybele/blob/main/Thinfinity-Workspace/workspace7/certificate.md